niksrid/RaptorX-3DModeling/README.md

 Needed for train and run deep learning models for distance/orientation prediction.

 Download by "git clone https://github.com/crowsonkb/shared_ndarray.git";
-cd to shared_ndarray/ and then run "python2 setup.py install".
+cd to shared_ndarray/ and then run "python setup.py install".

 ## Required tools and sequence databases for MSA generation ##